rabbitmq/rabbitmq-website/site/configure.md

   <tr>
     <td>RABBITMQ_DEFAULT_USER</td>
     <td>
-      This environment variable is <strong>only mean to be used in development and CI environments</strong>.
+      This environment variable is <strong>only meant to be used in development and CI environments</strong>.
       This has the same meaning as <code>default_user</code> in <code>rabbitmq.conf</code> but higher priority.
 This option may be more convenient in cases where providing a config file is impossible, and environment variables is the only way to <a href="access-control.html#seeding">seed a user</a>.